DBCDK/meta-extractor/README.md

 The following is a description of how you might reproduce our results.
 We have tried to provide scripts and synthetic data examples to help you with this.

 You will in our code see remnants of paths we went down during development.
 An example of this is that we tried a version with metadata

-tags in Danish or in English.
-We ended up using only English tags for the final model, as it performed just as well as the Danish version.
+keys in Danish or in English.
+We ended up using only English keys for the final model, as it performed just as well as the Danish version.

 ## Pretraining the Gemma3 Model
 To pretrain the Gemma3 model for metadata extraction, follow these steps: